thebeebs/devstarworkshop/instructions/missions/scale.md

 ### Mission Instructions ###

-1. Sign in to Application Container Cloud using the URL and credentials from the Excel sheet.
+1. Sign in to Application Container Cloud using the URL and credentials from [https://thebeebs.co.uk/devstar](https://thebeebs.co.uk/devstar).

 2. Click your deployed application: